 - Public Voice: Speaking & Writing on Religion

 This fellowship program is open to outstanding undergraduate leaders from the participating schools with a passion for interreligious and cross-cultural engagement.
 Religious and spiritual life professionals from the participating schools will nominate 2-3 students.
 Each student must fill out a brief application form.
 The Miller Center staff will make final selections of all fellows.
 Cohorts range in size from 14-16 fellows.

-Participant Expectations: Each participant will actively engage in all six of the in-person sessions.
-There will be brief readings to be completed in advance of each meeting.
-In addition, each participant will also be expected to write two blog posts (750-1,000 words, fall and spring) or a podcast (5-15 minutes) on a topic relevant to the fellowship experience as well as contribute to the planning & implementation of the spring student retreat.
+Each participant will actively engage in all of the activities listed above.
+There will be brief readings to be completed in advance of each in-person meeting.
+In addition, each participant will also be expected to write two blog posts (750 words, fall and spring) or a podcast (5-15 minutes) on a topic relevant to the fellowship experience as well as contribute to the planning & implementation of the fall and spring student events.

-Fellowship Stipends: Each participant will receive a $500 stipend upon completion of the program, submission of their blog posts, and a brief exit interview and written evaluation with the fellowship coordinator.
+Each participant will receive a $250 stipend upon completion of the program, submission of blog posts, and a brief exit interview and written evaluation with the fellowship coordinator.

-- Jessica Chicka, University Chaplain for International Students, Boston University
+- Dr. Jessica Chicka, University Chaplain for International Students, Boston University

-- Celene Ibrahim, Islamic Studies Scholar-in-Residence, Hebrew College & Muslim Chaplain, Tufts University
+- Dr. Celene Ibrahim, Muslim Chaplain, Tufts University

-- Alexander Levering Kern, Executive Director, Center for Spirituality, Dialogue, and Service, Northeastern University
+- Mr. Alexander Levering Kern, Executive Director, Center for Spirituality, Dialogue, and Service, Northeastern University

 - Rev. Gregory W. McGonigle, University Chaplain, Tufts University